qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Establishment of a Multipath QUIC Connection
 --------------------------------------------

-A Multipath QUIC connection starts like a regular QUIC connection.
-A cryptographic handshake takes place with CRYPTO frames and follows the classical process {{I-D.ietf-quic-transport}} {{I-D.ietf-quic-tls}}.
-It is during that handshake that the multipath capability is negotiated between hosts.
-This is performed using the `max_sending_uniflow_id` transport parameter, where both hosts advertise their support for the multipath extension.
-When a host includes this transport parameter, it advertises its support of the multipath extensions over the connection.
-If one of the hosts does not advertise the `max_sending_uniflow_id` transport parameter, the QUIC connection will not use the multipath extensions presented in this document.

-The handshake is performed on two given uniflows (one for each direction).
-These uniflows are called the Initial Uniflows and are identified by Uniflow ID 0.
+A Multipath QUIC connection starts as a regular QUIC connection
+{{I-D.ietf-quic-transport}} {{I-D.ietf-quic-tls}}.
+The multipath extensions
+defined in this document are negotiated using the `max_sending_uniflow_id` transport parameter.
+Any value for this transport parameter advertises the support of the multipath extensions.

 Notice that a host advertising a value of 0 for the `max_sending_uniflow_id` transport parameter indicates that it does not want additional uniflows to send packets, but it still supports the multipath extensions.
-Such situation might be useful when the host does not require multiple networks paths for packet sending but still wants to let the peer use multiple uniflows to reach it.
+Such situation might be useful when the host does not require multiple sending uniflows for packet sending but still wants to let the peer use multiple uniflows to reach it.

-The usage of multiple uniflows relies on the ability to use several Connection IDs over a same QUIC connection.
-Therefore, zero-length Connection IDs MUST NOT be used if the multipath extensions are enabled and the peer advertises a value different from 0 for the `max_sending_uniflow_id` transport parameter.

 Architecture of Multipath QUIC